katayaShakib/Whitelist/README.md

 Give your early supporters access to a whitelist for your upcoming NFT collection.

-The first 10 users who join the whitelist will be able to mint a NFT for free, while everyone else will have to pay to mint one!
+The first 10 users who join the whitelist will be able to mint an NFT for free, while everyone else will have to pay to mint one!

 I Have deleted the front-end since this is a simple enough contract.